 - If fireplace has glass doors, never operate this heater with glass doors closed.
 If you operate heater with doors closed, heat buildup inside fireplace will cause glass to burst.
-Make sure there are no obstructions across opening of fireplace. - You must operate this heater with a fireplace screen in place.
+Make sure there are no obstructions across openings of fireplace. - You must operate this heater with a fireplace screen in place.
 Make sure fireplace screen is closed before running heater.

 NOTICE: During initial operation of new heater, burning logs will give off a paper-burning smell.
-Orange flame will also be present.
 Open damper or window to vent smell.
 This will only last a few hours.

-Note: Home owners generally prefer to operate their heater with the chimney damper closed.
+Note: Homeowners generally prefer to operate their heater with the chimney damper closed.
 This will put all the heat into the room.
 However, there may be times you will desire the full flames of the HI heat setting but will find the heat output excessive.
 You can open the chimney damper (if you have one) fully or partially to release some of the heat.